fbpx

 Practicum Therapist

-Chantel says she is growing as a student therapist and is learning to work with individuals who are dealing with:
+Chantel works with individuals who are dealing with:

 • Stress, fatigue, and burnout.